MATHEMATICS

 Students in Set 1 cover the work at a fast pace and study each topic in great depth.
 An emphasis is placed on developing strong algebra skills, in addition to the ability to problem solve, reason and communicate mathematically.
 Students are expected to show a particular flair for the subject and produce work of a consistently high standard.
 Grade 9 is the aim.

-Sets 4 and 5 will comprise of smaller sets of students who typically find the subject difficult.
+Sets 4, 5 and 6 will comprise of smaller sets of students who typically find the subject difficult.
 They will follow the foundation scheme of work and with a greater emphasis on accurately carrying out routine procedures or set tasks requiring multi-step solutions.
-All students in this set are capable of achieving at least a grade 4.
+All students in this set can achieve at least a grade 4.
 However, the target grade is usually a 5 or a 6, though some will have a grade 7.

 To have a decent chance of doing the higher tier at GCSE, students should have a grade 6 or at least a good grade 5 by the end of Year 10.
 However, the final decision will be made after the second set of Mock exams in January of Year 11.